This programme provides integrated professional and academic training equipping the candidate to function as a specialist researcher in pschology.

 Closing date for applications: 31 May annually.

 The programme is a one year of full-time programme; and consists of a (50%) and a research (50%) component.Both components need to be passed to obtain the MA (Research Psychology) degree.

 Once a student has successfully completed the MA (Research Psychology) degree, such student can apply for registration as an intern research psychologist with the Professional Board for Psychology at the Health Professions Council of South Africa (HPCSA) to do a one year full-time internship in Research Psychology.
 After successfully completing the internship in research psychology and the board exam of the Professional Board for Psychology at the HPCSA, an intern research psychologist can apply for registration as a research psychologist with the Professional Board for Psychology at the HPCSA.
 Such registration is subject to the regulations of the Professional Board for Psychology at the time of registration

 Consists of one-year academic training during which a core curriculum will be followed.

 The writing of the mini-dissertation coincides with the coursework training which consists of one-year academic training.
 Students are expected to successfully write a research proposal, conduct a research project and to write a mini-dissertation (NSK 895).

-- BSocSciHons or BAHons in Psychology or equivalent qualification accredited by the Council on Higher Education.
+- BSocSciHons in Psychology or BAHons in Psychology or relevant honours degree

 Examinations and pass requirements